Minority Groups’ Customs for Chinese New Year

 The Yao people mainly live in the Guangxi Zhuang Autonomous Region and the provinces of Hunan, Yunnan, Guangdong, and Guizhou in China.

-Other entertainment full of Yao features: playing bronze drums, shooting crossbows, hunting, and throwing embroidered balls.
+Other entertainment is full of Yao features: playing bronze drums, shooting crossbows, hunting, and throwing embroidered balls.

 Miao Ethnic Minority